 Even though you’re paying to drive your lease for a multi-year period, it’s important to remember that at the end of it, you’ll have to return the keys.
 Even though you don’t own the car, you are responsible for things like maintenance and repairs, and accident damage falls under this category.

-In general, filing an accident claim for a lease tends to be a bit more involved.
+In general, filing an accident claim for a lease tends to be a bit more involved than filing a claim for a car you are financing or own.
 Check your lease agreement; it’s likely that your leasing company will request documentation of the damage and will lead the charge in appraisal and designating a repair shop.
 Because you don’t own the vehicle, this is something you don’t have much control over.

 If the damages sustained can be repaired and you were at fault, your insurance company will pay for the cost of the damage minus your deductible.
 If the other driver is found at fault, their insurance company will pay for the damages.